hirosystems/clarinet/README.md

 When deploying your protocol to Devnet / Testnet, for the contracts involving requirements, the setting `remap_requirements` in your deployment plans must be set.

-As an example we use here the following contract **bitcoin-whales** you can find [here](https://explorer.stacks.co/txid/SP2KAF9RF86PVX3NEE27DFV1CQX0T4WGR41X3S45C.bitcoin-whales?chain=mainnet)
+As an step-by-step example we use here the following contract **bitcoin-whales** you can find [here](https://explorer.stacks.co/txid/SP2KAF9RF86PVX3NEE27DFV1CQX0T4WGR41X3S45C.bitcoin-whales?chain=mainnet)

 If you examine this, you will see that we have 3 different dependencies within the contract.
-Two from the **same** deployer, one reffering to an contract deployed by an **external** deployer
+Two from the **internal** deployer, one reffering to an contract deployed by an **external** deployer

 ### Same Deployer